-Specifically, Rachel is drawn to the genres of: noir, psychological thrilller, action, family, mystery, suspense and romantic dramas.
-Her influences include (but are not limited to): Alfred Hitchcock, Billy Wilder, Raymond Chandler, Albert Lamorissee, Martin Scorsese, William Faulkner, John Huston, Alain Resnais, Oliver Stone and Stanley Kubrick.
+My influences include are (but not limited to): Alfred Hitchcock, Billy Wilder, Raymond Chandler, Albert Lamorissee, Josh Olson, Diana Ossana, Ruth Prawer Jhabvala, Martin Scorsese, William Faulkner, John Huston, Alain Resnais, Oliver Stone and Stanley Kubrick.

 In October of 2015, Rachel's feature screenplay LOST FARE (based on a true story), was optioned by the legendary and very talented film guru BRUCE LOGAN, of Bruce Logan Films.